ivan-zapreev/Distributed-Translation-Infrastructure/README.md

 <...>
 ```
 Note that for less output one can simply run `bpbd-processor -c ../balancer.cfg`.

+####Pre-integrated third-party pre/post-processing scripts
+To make our software complete and also to show how third-party pre/post-processing software can be integrated into our project we have created example pre/post-processing scripts, both of which are [Natural Language Toolkit (NLTK)](http://www.nltk.org/) based, and thus require NLTK for python to be installed.
+The installation instructions are simple and are to be found on the toolkit's website.
+Let's consider the created scripts:

+   * `./script/text/pre_process_nltk.sh:`
+      * Uses [stop-words analysis](https://en.wikipedia.org/wiki/Stop_words) to detect languages.
+      * Allows language auto detection for NLTK known stop-word sets.
+      * Supports text template generation for text structure restoration.
+      * Supports text tekenization and lowercasing as provided by NLTK.
+   * `./script/text/post_process_nltk.sh:`
+      * Supports sentence capitalization as a separate option.
+      * Provides text de-tokenization based on [MTMonkey scripts](https://github.com/ufal/mtmonkey)
+      * Allows text true-casing based on Moses or Truecaser scripts.
+      * Supports text structure restoration from a pre-generated template.

+These scripts call on python or Perl scripts delivered with the distribution.
+The latter are configurable by their command-line parameters which are typically well documented.
+In order to change the default scripts' behavior we expect our users to edit these parameters inside the `pre_process_nltk.sh` and `post_process_nltk.sh` scripts.
+It is also important to note that:

+   * The text structure restoration is per default enabled but it is then expected that both pre- and post- processing scripts are to be run on the same file system with the same work directory.
+   * The text structure restoration can be disabled by not providing `pre_process_nltk.py` and `post_process_nltk.py` with the `[-t TEMPL]` command-line parameter.
+   * The interface of `pre_process_nltk.sh` script is the same as that of ``pre_process.sh``.
+   * The list of `post_process_nltk.sh` script parameters is richer than that of ``post_process.sh``.
+The former requires the `<true_caser_type>` parameter to be specified and also has an optional parameter `<models-dir>`.
+Run `post_process_nltk.sh` with no parameters to get more info.
+   * The `<true_caser_type>` parameter of `post_process_nltk.sh` allows to enable one of the two true-caser scripts: [`Moses`](https://github.com/moses-smt/mosesdecoder) or [`Truecaser`](https://github.com/nreimers/truecaser).
+   * The  `<models-dir>` parameter of `post_process_nltk.sh` is optional but defines the folder where the true-caser model files are to be found.
+If not specified then `<models-dir>` is set to `.`.
+   * The true-casing models are supposed to have file names as the lower-cased english names of the corresponding languages.
+The model file extensions are supposed to be `*.tcm` for Moses and `*.obj` for Truecaser, e.g.: `english.tcm` or `chinese.obj`.
+   * Our project does not provide any default true caser models neither for Moses nor for Truecaser.
+So for `post_process_nltk.sh` to be used with the parameter `<true_caser_type>` other than `none` one needs to obtain such model(s) for used target language(s).
+   * In order to generate new true-caser models, one can use the corresponding training software scripts provided with the distribution: `./script/text/truecase/moses/train-truecaser.perl` for Moses and `./script/text/truecase/truecaser/TrainTruecaser.py` for Truecaser.
+These scripts are taken "as-is" from the corresponding software sources. `TrainTruecaser.py` expects the training corpus to be located in the `train.txt` file.
+   * Although `Truecaser` perhaps allows for better accuracy, its training script generates much larger models than those of `Moses`.
+Therefore if true-casing is needed, to minimize post-processing times, we suggest using `post_process_nltk.sh` with `<true_caser_type>` set to `moses`.

 ####Processor console
 Once the processor is started it is not run as a Linux daemon but is a simple multi-threaded application that has its own interactive console allowing to manage some of the configuration file parameters and obtain some run-time information about the text processor.
 The list of available console commands is given in the listing below: